NVIDIA/aistore/docs/containerized.md

 * `SYS CPU(%)` is the node CPU utilization reported by AIS, not the older load-average view.
 * `THROTTLED(%)` appears only when at least one node in the displayed section reports non-zero cgroup-v2 throttling.
    - Small non-zero throttling values are not unusual in busy containerized environments.
-* Memory and CPU totals shown by AIS should reflect the container’s effective limits rather than the host’s full physical capacity.
+* Memory and CPU totals shown by AIS should reflect the container's effective limits rather than the host's full physical capacity.

 > The numbers above are illustrative, but the format and interpretation match AIS 4.4 behavior.
+To better understand the numbers in memory columns, please see [Two different views of memory](#two-different-views-of-memory) section below.

 ### Example: verbose view